tm logo

 How to trademark a name: A step-by-step guide

-The trademark registration process typically takes up to 12 months to complete (we know that's a long time).
-But Trademarkia makes it easy for you.
+The US trademark registration process typically takes up to 12 months to complete.

 Step 1: Conduct a comprehensive trademark search